-As a key philosophical assumption, the Academy holds that every student can learn.
+A key philosophical assumption the Academy holds is that every student can learn.
 As human beings, we are equal in that we all have the capacity to learn and grow.
-But this equality in capacity cannot be confused with equality of capacity, and certainly not with equality of academic results.
+But this equality in capacity cannot be confused with equality of capability, and certainly not with equality of academic results.
 Just as individuals differ in their physical gifts and characteristics, we all have different gifts and challenges in the subjects of learning.
-The Academy is committed to helping each student achieve as much as he or she can.
-True excellence across the curriculum is a rare and worthy achievement, to be admired by all, but not to be unreasonably expected of all.
+The Academy is committed to helping every student to learn and grow as much as he or she can.
+To employ a metaphor, we seek to pour the same "rich cream" of a Great Hearts education into all vessels, no matter their size, shape, or appearance.
+True excellence across the curriculum is a rare and worthy achievement - to be admired by all, but not to be unreasonably expected of all, or even most, students.